-Turning to the community assignment $\tau$ , we classify 56 percent of authors into one group, and 44 percent into the other.
+Turning to the community assignment $\tau$ , we classify 56 percent of authors in one group, and 44 percent in the other.
 In the absence of external information the assignment cannot tell us what each group represents, which is the standard label switching issue.
 In our context however, we do have additional information.
-Across all specifications, we always find Martin Osborne and Ariel Rubinstein to be classified in different communities.
+Across all specifications, we always find Martin Osborne and Ariel Rubinstein assigned to different communities.
 As a result, we refer to the two groups as the (relatively more innovative) Osborne type, and the (relatively more traditionalist) Rubinstein type.
 The Rubinstein group is the largest of the two.
 Indeed, across the two alternative specifications in the table, 85 and 82 percent of authors are consistently classified into the same group as they are in the benchmark specification.

-While overall we find relatively balanced group sizes, the growth in the profession since the 70s and the rising share of women in it could imply large differences across cohorts in the relative sizes of both groups.
+While we find relatively balanced group sizes, the growth in the profession since the 70s and the rising share of women in it could imply large differences across cohorts in the relative sizes of both groups.
 Because the community detection approach allows us to classify every author into one of the two groups and we observe the first publication of each of them, we can plot the type distribution across cohorts.
-Figure 8 does just that, plotting for each 5-year cohort of authors, the share assigned to the Osborne group under our benchmark specification.
+Figure V does just that, plotting for each 5-year cohort of authors, the share assigned to the Osborne group under our benchmark specification.
 We find the Osborne group share to be stable around 39 percent for the 70s to 80s cohorts.
-The Osborne share grows during the 90s and up to the 2000-2004 cohort to around 46 percent, and stabilizes at around that number among the subsequent cohorts.
-Thus, although there is some compositional change over time towards the more liberal type, it is relatively modest and certainly insufficient to account on its own for the large changes in writing styles observed over the same period.
+The Osborne share grows with the 90s cohorts to around 46 percent, and stabilizes at around that number among the subsequent cohorts.
+Thus, although there is some compositional change over time towards the more liberal type, it is relatively modest and certainly insufficient to account for the large changes in writing styles observed over the same period.
 The community assignment also allows us to compare both groups in terms of their observables.
-Figure A.14 plots the distributions of the main author-level characteristics we observe conditional on type.
+Figure A.XIV plots the distributions of the main author-level characteristics we observe conditional on type.
 Across the board, both communities look very similar in their sex, ethnicity, and fields compositions, and have very similar productivity and citations distributions.
+Our results in the next section confirm that Osborne-type authors are more likely to choose mixed forms and less likely to choose masculine forms.

 The reader may notice that we did not include a pairwise covariate capturing shared institutional affiliations.
 This is because we were unable to collect that information systematically across all authors in the network.
 A concern may be, thus, that the community assignment we estimated is mostly capturing shared institution-based homophily.
 To assuage this concern, we collected detailed institutional affiliation information for the subset of professors from the top-ranked 39 Economics programs, starting in 1990.
 For this sub-sample of authors we explored whether university affiliations predict community membership.
 We do so by running linear regressions of the 'Osborne-group' dummy variable on a dummy variable capturing affiliation, separately for each institution.
-Figure 9 presents a scatter plot of the coefficient on the university dummy against its corresponding p-value across all 39 regressions.
+Figure VI presents a scatter plot of the coefficient on the university dummy against its corresponding p-value across all 39 regressions.
 Only 3 of them yield statistically significant coefficients at the 5 percent level, and 34 of them are smaller than 0.1 in magnitude.
 At least among this elite set of economic theorists, university affiliation does not predict the community assignment.